linux-china/reactive-grpc-spring-boot-starter/README.md

 * https://github.com/yidongnan/grpc-spring-boot-starter
 * https://github.com/LogNet/grpc-spring-boot-starter

-The main difference is code style in all starters.
+The main difference is code style in these starters.
 If you like Reactive style, please choose Reactive gRPC.
 If you think native style fine, please use starters above.

 * gRPC native style: